uwescience/tpch-myrial/README.md

 ## Setup

-`tpch-radish` requires TPC-H qgen to generate SQL queries and [Raco](https://github.com/uwescience/raco) to generate the Grappa code.
+`tpch-radish` requires TPC-H qgen to generate SQL queries and [Raco](https://github.com/uwescience/raco) to generate the query plans.

 - [Download qgen](http://www.tpc.org/tpch/tools_download/dbgen-download-request.asp)
 - Install Raco by following its README.md and then make sure to set `RACO_HOME` to the directory of your Raco

 ## Generate the queries

+The queries are expressed as TPC-H `qgen` template files.
+The following command will run `qgen` on all the templates using the test parameters from the TPC-H specification.

 ```bash
 $ python gen_validation.py